Over the last forty years there has been an explosion in chronic disease across the world.

 We are proud that scientific and medical leaders in the space have joined together to create a simple consensus statement which we believe all who have adopted a low carb. higher fat way of eating can get behind, regardless of whether their personal approach includes animal proteins, dairy or not.

-It is the nature of science that it is never " settled" once and for all.
+It is the nature of science that it is never "settled" once and for all.
 Further breakthroughs in our understanding of the workings of the human body may well lead to further changes to what we consider an " optimal diet".

 Our goal is only to optimise our health, for now we are convinced that following the principles outlined represents the best way to control, and improve health in the early 21st century.

-Today, social media enables us to reach a larger audience, We want to help bring the message to people, governments and health authorities that adopting a fresh food, lower carbohydrate way of eating can help improve the health of vast swathes of the world's population and assist in overcoming the tidal wave of obesity , diabetes and other chronic conditions of modern civilisation.
+Today, social media enables us to reach a larger audience.
+We want to help bring the message to people, governments and health authorities that adopting a fresh food, lower carbohydrate way of eating can help improve the health of vast swathes of the world's population and assist in overcoming the tidal wave of obesity, diabetes and other chronic conditions of modern civilisation.

 Are we blaming the meat for what the wheat did?

-perennial grasses can live 500 years and they pump carbon into the soil to feed soil microbes.
+Perennial grasses can live 500 years and they pump carbon into the soil to feed soil microbes.
 They co-evolved with large herds of grazing animals which help cycle their biomass (with the help of dung beetles) and with proper planning, cows can do that same work.

 Most of the proposed responses to climate change don't fundamentally address one of the largest sources and solutions to the situation: restoring soil through regenerative agriculture and grazing.
-Current agriculture is rapidly causing soil to lose carbon- and this is _fixable
+Current agriculture is rapidly causing soil to lose carbon - and this is fixable.

-The film presents the social and economic history of the Great Plains -- from the time of the settlement of the prairies, through the World War I boom, to the years of depression and drought.
+The film presents the social and economic history of the Great Plains - from the time of the settlement of the prairies, through the World War I boom, to the years of depression and drought.
 The first part of the film shows cattle as they grazed on grasslands, and homesteaders who hurried onto the plains and grew large wheat crops.
 The second part depicts the postwar decline of the wheat market, which resulted in overproduction.
 Footage shows farm equipment used, then abandoned.
-The third part shows a dust storm as it rendered a farm useless.
-Subsequent scenes show farmers as they left their homes and headed west.
-Department of Agriculture.
-Farm Security Administration.
-Information Division. (ca. 1937 - ca. 1942)

 In 1931 the rains stopped and the “black blizzards” began.
 Powerful dust storms carrying millions of tons of stinging, blinding black dirt swept across the Southern Plains — the panhandles of Texas and Oklahoma, western Kansas, and the eastern portions of Colorado and New Mexico.
 Topsoil that had taken a thousand years per inch to build suddenly blew away in only minutes.
 One journalist traveling through the devastated region dubbed it the “Dust Bowl.”